 Ohio running back Beau Blankenship and wide receiver Chase Cochran speak with the media following Tuesday's practice.
 Position coaches Jesse Williams (DL) and Dwayne Dixon (WR) spoke with the media as well.

-This past season in 2011, Williams' defensive scheme led to 18 sacks while the Aggies' defense ranked second among Western Athletic Conference teams in Red Zone defense.
+In 2011, Williams' defensive scheme led to 18 sacks while the Aggies' defense ranked second among Western Athletic Conference teams in Red Zone defense.

 During his second year at New Mexico State in 2010, Williams oversaw a defensive line that accounted for 213 tackles, seven sacks, 21 tackles for a loss, three forced fumbles and two fumble recoveries.